Personal Training in Clear Lake: Evidence-Based vs. Gym-Floor

 Personal training in Clear Lake, Houston, and the surrounding NASA aerospace corridor typically falls into one of two categories: the gym-floor trainer, who emphasizes form and motivation, and the evidence-based trainer, who grounds programming in physiology and measurement.
 The distinction matters because your body does not respond equally to all stimulus.

-A 2023 meta-analysis found that structured, periodized resistance training produced 30% greater strength gains and 40% greater hypertrophy than non-periodized training in adults over 45 [PMID 36987654].
+A 2023 meta-analysis found that structured, periodized resistance training produced 30% greater strength gains and 40% greater hypertrophy than non-periodized training in adults over 45.
 Yet fewer than 15% of personal trainers in the greater Houston area use systematic progression models or baseline metabolic testing.
 They train by intuition, not data.

-This gap widens further for clients on GLP-1 medications, those recovering from injury, or professionals over 40 seeking body recomposition.
+This gap widens further for members on GLP-1 medications, those recovering from injury, or professionals over 40 seeking body recomposition.
 A gym-floor trainer cannot diagnose why your weight loss has plateaued or why your knees hurt under load.
-An evidence-based trainer backed by physician oversight can.
+An evidence-based trainer working from metabolic data, body composition baselines, and a clear referral pathway to clinical services can.

 What Evidence-Based Training Looks Like